crsl4/computingtools/pages/notes1018.md

   Python 3.5.2 :: Anaconda 4.2.0 (x86_64)
   ```

-  If you don't get anything or not a python 3.x version, exit your shell
+  If you don't get anything or not a python 3.x version, exit your shell,
   open it again, and try `python --version` again.
   Also do `conda list` to see what conda installed for you.